keri/prsInteractive/README.md

 + models/
 + epiFiles/

-* pheno = phenotype spelled in camel font and no spaces (i.e. type2Diabetes, myocardialInfarction)
+* pheno = phenotype spelled in camel font and no spaces (i.e. type2Diabetes)
-* icd10 code = substring present in the UK Biobank data
+* icd10 code = substring present in the UK Biobank data (i.e. E11)
-* pheno substring = will be exact spelling found in UKB data to check for if icd10 not present. this will have spaces so will need to wrap in " "
+* pheno substring = will be exact spelling found in UKB data to check for if icd10 not present. this will have spaces so will need to wrap in " " (i.e. "type 2 diabetes")
-* n = number of cores to pass to the epistatic analysis, with 40 cores being the norm and will take approximately 48 hours
+* n = number of cores to pass to the epistatic analysis, with 40 cores being the norm and will take approximately 48 hours (i.e. 20)

 ```bash